Painting

 In this painting, Jean-Baptiste Belley is standing, his face slightly turned to his left.
 On his right lies a sculpted bust of a man.
 The bust is an homage to the French philosopher Guillaume-Thomas Raynal, who actively fought against the slave trade.

-Although both men fought towards the same goal, their representation is contrasted.
+Although both men fought toward the same goal, their representation is contrasted.
 To begin with, Raynal’s figure is oriented toward the left, thus the past, while Belley is looking up to his right, toward a better future ahead.

 Anne-Louis Girodet de Roussy-Trioson, Portrait of Citizen Jean-Baptiste Belley, 1797.